-In Malawi, girls miss school during their periods.
-Hygienic silicone menstrual cups are more comfortable, cheaper and greener than pads or tampons.
+Schoolgirls in Malawi want silicone menstrual cups because they are more comfortable, cheaper and greener than pads or tampons.

 Raising money for

-Jennifer, 16, a schoolgirl in Malawi wrote to us: ‘I want to thank you on what you’ve given me, the ruby cup.
-This is so much greatful to me because in the past I had to use a piece of cloth.
-I had no money to buy sanitary pads just because I come from a very poor family.
+Jennifer, 16, a schoolgirl in Malawi wrote to us: ‘I want to thank you on what you’ve given me, the menstrual cup.
+I had no money to buy sanitary pads.
 All what my mum could afford was just two pieces of a torn cloth.
-It wasn’t good at all cause every time I finish I could actually see some cuts between my upper legs and were so much painful.
+It wasn’t good at all, I had some sores between my upper legs, they were so much painful.
 When having my menstruation I could no longer dance, run, or even walk fast and sometimes I could stain my clothes.
-I could hardly go to school, so just stay at home until I finish.
-I started my menstrual cycle when I was 12 years and my hygiene was not perfect at all.
-So I could badly smell.
+I just stayed at home until I finish.
+My menstrual hygiene was not perfect at all, so I could badly smell.
 Today I was trying to insert my cup.
 I can now tell the whole world that it happened without any troubles.
-It was simple that is why I want to thank you in this special way.
+It was simple that is why I want to thank you.
 I will take good care of my cup, I will not share it with anyone.
-I couldn’t afford to buy one but with you I have lost 0 kwacha for my 10 years coming.
 Thank you, may God give you long life so you do the same to as many as you did to us.’
-This says it all.

 Event already started

 MyDonate is not responsible for the content fundraisers post on their pages, but if you see something you feel is offensive or inappropriate, please let us know